ibm-cloud-docs/assistant/skill-dialog-add.md

     - **Platform access roles**: Operator
     - **Service access roles**: Writer

     The service access role assignment is currently ignored.
-Any person you invite is given full access to the instance and all of its skills and assistants, regardless of the *Service access role* you assign to them.
+Any person you invite is Manager access to the instance and all of its skills and assistants, regardless of the *Service access role* you assign to them.
 You cannot assign someone to a Reader service access role to give them read-only access to an instance, for example.
     {: important}

-    For older instances that are managed by Cloud Foundry, you click *Cloud Foundry* instead of *IAM Services*, choose your organization, and then assign the person to the **Developer** space role.
-    {: note}

 1. Click **Add**.